 This well furnished, early 19th Century, 5 storey residence is divided into 3 self catering holiday apartments and a maisonette.
 We are pleased to offer the maisonette Ar Lan Y Mor for holiday letting.
 It is situated on the second and third floors of the building and has the benefit of the most wonderful sea views over the Castle Beach and St Catherine's Island.
 The Harbour and the Blue Flag Castle beach are almost on the door-step and North Beach and South Beach are both within a five minute walk.
 Relax on one of the beautiful beaches, or take a boat trip or enjoy exploring the many attractions in the area.
 A short stroll up St Julian's Street leads into Tudor Square and the centre of this popular seaside resort, where there is a variety of shops, restaurants, cafes, wine bars and public houses for visitors and locals to enjoy.
-Note: Family parties only.
+Note

 2 WELL BEHAVED DOGS ARE ACCEPTED BETWEEN OCTOBER 1ST AND APRIL 30TH ONLY.